subottimale/Salisbury/Steakmobile/readme.md

 First thing to know is that this is a patently ridiculous idea and, if you're seriously considering this, you're a ridiculous person.
 Congrats!
 <br />
-<br />Next thing to know is this is a Salisbury that's been modified for use in a Barca case (lopro minivan); therefore Coriander mounting.
+<br />Next thing to know is this is a Salisbury that's been modified for use with Coriander mounting (orignially for Barca, a boat that never arrived).
 You may ask, "Why the wacky graphics?" and you would be right to do so
 <br />
 <br />The only layout offered is 3-1-3, so it uses the 'smol' firmware from Salisbury.
 Don't look for firmware here, there ain't any
 <br />